-The job title responsible for ensuring the procedure is carried out correctly as scheduled.
+The job title(s) responsible for ensuring the procedure is carried out correctly as scheduled.
+This can be who is doing the procedure as well as who is supervising.
 Avoid using personal names as people can move on.

-Here a name can be used in conjunction with job title as, even if the authority moves on, we still need to know specifically who made the authorisation.
+Here a name can be used in conjunction with job title as, even if the person moves on, we still need to know specifically who originally made the authorisation.

 Authorisation should be confirmed with a signature and date showing when the authorisation was made.